 Is MP4 the best format for video editing?

-MP4 (MPEG-4 Part 14) is the most common video (container) format along with FLV, AVI, WMV, MOV.
-However, technically, the best video format for editing should be uncompressed, which is totally opposite to the format for delivery or sharing.
+MP4 (MPEG-4 Part 14) is the most common video (container) format along with FLV, AVI, WMV, and MOV.
+However, technically, the best video format for editing should be uncompressed, which is opposite to the format for delivery or sharing.
 But MP4 itself is a compressed format.